dhermes/tailsk8s/99-clean-up.md

 ## Bare Metal

+When a **single** node is leaving the Kubernetes cluster, the process looks exactly the same and is encoded in `k8s-node-down.sh`.
+When the **last** node leaves the cluster, i.e. the entire cluster is being torn down, there is a modified `k8s-final-down.sh`.
+In addition to Kubernetes nodes, we also brought up a bare metal load balance, so there is a `k8s-load-balancer-down.sh` script to turn that down as well.

+### Most Nodes

 From the jump host make sure the teardown scripts are present and SSH onto the Kubernetes node to complete the task: